JetBrains/MPS-extensions/docs/Migrating.md

 Both of modules in the plugin are located under the `code/languages/com.mbeddr.mpsutil/languages/com.mbeddr.mpsutil.jung` directory.

-The first thing we need to do is create a folder in the MPS-extensions repository where we can place these files.
+The first thing to do is create a folder in the MPS-extensions repository where we can place these files.
 This folder should be placed in under the `code` directory of the MPS-Extensions repository.
 The naming convention is that it shall contain the last name of the *namespace*.
 In this case `jung`.

+All the files from the mbeddr repository `code/languages/com.mbeddr.mpsutil/languages/com.mbeddr.mpsutil.jung` are copied over to `code/jung/lanugages` in the MPS-extensions repository.

+The structure in the MPS-extensions repository slightly differs from the one in mbeddr.
+That requires an additional step.
+Some languages contain a dedicated `solutions` folder next to the language.
+We don't use this kind of file layout in the MPS-extensions repository.
+In theses cases the file from `code/jung/lanugages/solutions` need to get moved to `code/jung/solutions`.

+*Sounds too complicated?
+Don't worry we will help you when sent the pull request to get it right.* 😉

+### Adding the Files to the Project